 Georgia A. Tuttle, MD

+In addition to chairing the AMA Council on Medical Service, Dr. Tuttle has served as chair of the New England delegation to the AMA, state chair to the AMA Organized Medical Staff Section and as a member of the AMA Dermatology Section Council.
+She currently serves as the AMA representative on the Physician Consortium for Performance Improvement Foundation Board and the Commission on Office Laboratory Accreditation Board, and has served on numerous other AMA committees and task forces.
 A past president of the medical staff at Alice Peck Day Memorial Hospital in Lebanon, N.H., she also served on the hospital’s board of trustees, and is a founding member of the board of directors of the New Hampshire Endowment for Health and a past president of the New England Council of State Medical Societies.

 Born and raised in Virginia Beach, Va., Dr. Tuttle attended the University of Maine where she was inducted into Phi Beta Kappa her junior year and later into Phi Kappa Phi.
 She received her MD from the Tufts University School of Medicine in Boston, which honored her with its 2005 Distinguished Alumnus Award for her service to medicine and significant achievement in organized medicine.
 She did her dermatology training at Dartmouth-Hitchcock Medical Center in Lebanon, is a member of the American Academy of Dermatology, from which she has received two Presidential Citations, and is certified by the American Board of Dermatology.